மேற்கு ஆஸ்திரேலியா தமிழ்ப் பள்ளிகள்

 Voluntary Services

 Perth North Tamil School provides the opportunity for school-aged children in the northern suburbs to learn the Tamil language and engage in Tamil cultural activities.
-The school has 9 classes and 10 teachers with over 100 children enrolled in 2019.
-A management committee comprising ten volunteers is responsible for the school’s administration.
+The school has 11 classes and 16 teachers with over 100 children enrolled in 2021.
+A management committee comprising 11 volunteers is responsible for the school’s administration.
 Parents and senior members from the community provide valuable guidance and advice in developing the school’s programs and events.
+The school was founded in 1995 by Tamil community members living in the northern suburbs of Perth.
+The Perth North Tamil School operated out of the Kingfisher Community Centre in Ballajura for 25 years.
+With the growth in student numbers, the school relocated to the Senior Campus of the Ballajura Community College from May 2021.